ImNotaGit/thesisdown/README.md

 # thesisdown <img src="man/figures/thesisdown_hex.png" align="right" width=200 />

+This is a fork of ismayc/thesisdown, adapted for the thesis format of [University of Maryland, College Park](https://gradschool.umd.edu/students/academic-progress/thesis-and-dissertation-filing) based on a LaTeX template provided by [Dr. Dorothea F. Brosius](https://terpconnect.umd.edu/~dbrosius/LatexThesisTemplate/).

+Below is the original readme document of ismayc/thesisdown.

 This project was inspired by the [bookdown](https://github.com/rstudio/bookdown) package and is an updated version of my Senior Thesis template in the `reedtemplates` package [here](https://github.com/ismayc/reedtemplates).
 It was originally designed to only work with the Reed College LaTeX template, but has since been adapted to work with many different institutions by many different individuals.
 Check out the [**Customizing thesisdown to your institution**](https://github.com/ismayc/thesisdown#customizing-thesisdown-to-your-institution) section below for examples.

 Currently, the PDF and gitbook versions are fully-functional.
 The word and epub versions are developmental, have no templates behind them, and are essentially calls to the appropriate functions in bookdown.